-Not recipes but some ideas for using up bits and pieces of veg and salad.
-These salads and slaws are meant to be free-form, made from whatever you’ve got leftover, and to get you thinking about what works well together and how to pep up what might be past it’s best with some delicious dressings.
+Not so much recipes as some ideas for using up bits and pieces of veg and salad.
+These salads and slaws are meant to be free-form, made from whatever you’ve got leftover and the flavours that take your fancy.
+They’re to help get you thinking about what works well together and how to pep up what might be past it’s best with some delicious dressings.

 Celeriac and apple slaw